1. Sandra Bullock

 Mark Strong at the Sherlock Holmes premiere in Berlin.
 Photo: SpreePiX Berlin / Wikimedia Commons

 This very British actor is best known for his serious roles in Tinker Tailor Soldier Spy and The Imitation Game.
-But he's not limited to that - he also recently collaborated with Sacha Baron Cohen (aka Ali G, Borat and Bruno) in his new film Grimsby.
+But he’s not limited to that – he also collaborated with Sacha Baron Cohen (aka Ali G, Borat and Bruno) in his film Grimsby.
 His mother is Austrian, so he is fluent in German, and studied German law at Munich University for a year.

 Gene Simmons performing at the “Rock im Revier” festival in Germany.
 Photo: DPA